An area in a video game, particularly a platformer

 - The Legend of Zelda series.

 - The Legend of Zelda: A Link to the Past has several minigame locations, but many of them are found in or near the Village of Outcasts in the Dark World.
-The best one, however, is in the Lost Woods in the Light World, where you bet 100 rupees and max prize is 300 rupees.
-(You can quickly gain maximum rupees by locating the chest with 300 rupees; every time you enter, it will have moved one chest to the right.)
+The most profitable game is in the Light World's Lost Woods, where you bet 100 rupees for the chance to win 300. - You can quickly gain maximum rupees by locating the chest with 300 rupees; every time you enter, it will have moved one chest to the right.

 - Ocarina of Time Hyrule Castle Town as young Link - located in Kakariko Village as adult Link as a result of Ganondorf's unholy wrath.